Punggol MRT/LRT station: Incidents

 On 27 February 2020, a power fault along the NEL resulted in service disruptions to the Punggol, Sengkang and Buangkok stations.
 At 5:36 am, a shuttle train service was provided which operated on a single platform between the Punggol and Buangkok stations.
 In order to facilitate the repair work, the power source to the tracks between the Hougang and Punggol stations was disconnected.
 Additionally, free regular and bridging bus services were provided to serve these stations.
 The repair works were completed by 11:49 am and normal service along the entire NEL was resumed at 12:14 pm.
 Further investigation revealed that a broken contact wire had affected the power source to trains moving off from Sengkang Depot, causing the service disruptions.

 Station details

 Services

-The station serves both the Punggol LRT line (PGLRT) and the North East line (NEL).
-The station code is NE17/PTC as reflected on official maps.
-The station is the current terminus of the NEL, with the next station being Sengkang station.
-The station will be extended one stop to Punggol Coast station in 2024.
-The NEL platforms operate between 5:40am and 11:30pm daily.
+Punggol station is an interchange station on the Punggol LRT (PGLRT) and the North East Line (NEL), with an official station code of NE17/PTC.
+The station was the former terminus of the NEL with the next station being Sengkang.
+The station was extended one stop to Punggol Coast station in 2024.
+The station platforms operate from 5:05 am to 1:05 am daily.

 On the PGLRT, the station is between the Cove and Damai stations on the East loop, and between the Sam Kee and Soo Teck stations on the West loop.
-The LRT platforms operate between 5:20am and 12:40am daily.